samjeffcoat/Sprint-Challenge-Advanced-React/ANSWERS.md

-- [ ] Name three lifecycle methods and their purposes. render()= it handles the rendering of our component to the UI componentDidMount()- We will use this to make our API calls and can set state after the call
+- [ ] Name three lifecycle methods and their purposes.///add more- unmount
+render()= it handles the rendering of our component to the UI componentDidMount()- We will use this to make our API calls and can set state after the call

+componentwillUnMount()-is called when we need any cleanup to do

 componentDidUpdate() - this method is invoked as soon as updating happens.
 The most common use case is updating the DOM in response to prop or state changes.